Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Experiments

 \subsubsection{Measuring Tree Morphology}

-Due to the interference of wild weed in Dataset-I, only three trunks and three local grounds are used as semantic information for merging algorithm.
+Due to the interference of wild weed in Dataset-I, only three trunks and three local grounds are used as semantic information for the merging algorithm.
 For Dataset-II, 27 trunks are all detected with totally 3$\sim$4 frames per each from two sides in order to estimate trunks diameter.
 We use a caliper to measure the actual trunks diameter as the Ground Truth (GT).
 In Dataset-II, we select 14 trees among 27 to demonstrate in detail the accuracy of our algorithm for trunks diameter estimation.
-If without 2D constraints, trunk diameters are always estimated larger than GT due to unreliable depth values around scene boundaries.
+Without 2D constraints, trunk diameters are always estimated larger than GT due to unreliable depth values around scene boundaries.
 Table~\ref{table:diameter} shows that with 2D constraints the average error of our diameter estimation is around 5 mm.
-For small trunks, the estimated results are still larger than GT, since the camera is relatively far from small trunks.
+Due to the integration of information from two sides, merged 3D tree models have more consistent diameter outputs (with lower mean error) compared with single-side estimations.
+For small trunks, the estimated results are still larger than GT, since the camera is relatively far from the trunks.
 Large pixel errors of trunk detection (low resolution for trunk boundaries) thus cause the diameter overfitting.
-It implies that the camera should closely capture these trees with small trunks.
+This implies that the camera should closely capture trees with small trunks.

-In Dataset-III, a subsample of six trees from 30 are chosen for merging demonstration.
-Since the focus of this dataset is estimating canopy volume and measuring tree height, only three trunks and their local grounds (the middle and two ends) are marked for merging.
+In Dataset-III, a subsample of six trees from 30 are chosen for merging assessment.
+Since the focus of this dataset is estimating canopy volume and measuring tree height, only tree trunks and their local grounds (the middle and two ends) are marked for merging.
 The GT of trees height and their canopies diameter is obtained by using a measuring stick and a tape, respectively.
 For Dataset-III, we perform tree height estimation of 14 trees chosen among 30.
 Table~\ref{table:height} shows that the average error of our tree height estimation is around 4 cm.
+We observe that for some trees (such as trees H-4 and H-23), there are inconsistent height estimations between two single sides.
+The reason is that the highest branch is not fully observed from one side but well captured from the other side.
 The estimation results for trunk diameter (Dataset-II) and tree height (Dataset-III) thus demonstrate the high accuracy of the proposed vision system.